 More than two million tonnes of salt and grit are spread on the UK’s roads each year and there is probably an army of classic car owners who are convinced that the bulk of it ends up within the nooks and crannies of the undersides of their much-loved vehicles.

 Gritter lorries dispense a rather powerful cocktail.
 What you see on the roads is a mixture of salt and sand.
-The salt helps to prevent ice forming on the road surface, while the sand grit helps to keep the salt in place and add some traction.
+The salt helps to prevent ice from forming on the road surface, while the sand grit helps to keep the salt in place and add some traction.

 This cocktail is much harder on older cars that don’t have the smooth underbodies that exist on modern cars.
-Salt’s corrosive properties can lead to significant rust to essential components on the car's underside – in some cases, eating away at vital chassis and suspension components and making cars unsafe to drive.
+Salt’s corrosive properties can lead to significant rust to essential components on the car's underside – in some cases, eating away at its vital chassis and suspension components and making cars unsafe to drive.

 There are a number of ways to try to combat salt damage, however.